 Women who wish to remain more local, or who have less complex issues, we tend to refer to The Lister Fertility Clinic in London (https://ivf.org.uk).

 Some women may wish to consider egg or embryo freezing prior to any endometriosis surgery so they have a back up plan as there is a small risk of significant ovarian damage in the presence of endometriomas and poor ovarian reserve results.
+We will discuss this in more detail on a case by case basis depending upon the results of your assessment.

 Also, we sometimes have women with coexisting or separate uterine fibroid problems (uterine myomas).
 These need MRI assessment on occasions, especially if the patient is considering uterine artery embolisation as a treatment option (UAE) as well as possible surgical removal of fibroids.
 For such cases, we refer to Dr Woodruff Walker, one of the world’s leading exponents of uterine artery embolisation, and an expert in MRI for deep infiltrating endometriosis (http://fibroids.co.uk).